-• Determining Job server and web server status on page 20
+• Determining the status of the Job server and web server on page 20

 Which authentication module is the current user using?

 One Identity Manager uses different authentication modules for logging in to administration tools.
 Authentication modules identify the system users to be used and load the user interface and database resource editing permissions depending on their permission group memberships.